braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/understanding_webhooks.md

 ## Webhooks in Braze

-In Braze, you can create a webhook as a webhook campaign, API campaign, or Canvas step.
+In Braze, you can create a webhook as a webhook campaign, API campaign, or Canvas component.

 {% tabs %}
 {% tab Webhook Campaign %}